thasviya/mayaserver/README.md

 A service exposing `Kubernetes` like volume APIs.

-## Use Cases

-### Serving EBS compatibility

-Maya api server has some similarity with Kubernetes with respect to latter's volume provisioning methods.
-This makes it super simple for operators and admins to get into the usage of OpenEBS without much of learning curve.

-## Setting up maya api server locally
+## Setting up maya api server development & run environment

 > These are some of the steps to start off with development & running of maya api server in one's laptop.
 It assumes use of Linux as laptop's OS.
 In addition, the